 23.1(2) New source performance standards.
-The federal standards of performance for new stationary sources, as defined in 40 Code of Federal Regulations Part 60 as amended or corrected through February 16, 2021, are adopted by reference, except §60.530 through §60.539b (Part 60, Subpart AAA), and shall apply to the following affected facilities.
-The corresponding 40 CFR Part 60 subpart designation is in parentheses.
-A different date for adoption by reference may be included with the subpart designation in parentheses.
+The federal standards of performance for new stationary sources, as defined in 40 Code of Federal Regulations Part 60 as amended or corrected through June 28, 2023, are adopted by reference, except §60.530 through §60.539b (Part 60, Subpart AAA), and shall apply to the following affected facilities.
+The corresponding 40 CFR Part 60 subpart designation is provided in the rule paragraph table below.
+A different date for adoption by reference may be included with the subpart designation in the rule paragraph table.
 Reference test methods (Appendix A), performance specifications (Appendix B), determination of emission rate change (Appendix C), quality assurance procedures (Appendix F) and the general provisions (Subpart A) of 40 CFR Part 60 also apply to the affected facilities.